unstoppabledomains/dev-docs/getting-started/glossary.md

 **Consensus**: An algorithm that aims to make decentralized record-keeping more similar to a centralized database.
 It is a state of agreement among the nodes on a blockchain and is required to confirm new transactions and add new blocks to the blockchain.

-**CNS (Crypto Naming Service)**: The original Unstoppable Domains naming service that handles .crypto domains on the Ethereum mainnet.
+**Crypto Naming Service (CNS)**: The original Unstoppable Domains naming service that handles .crypto domains on the Ethereum mainnet.
 It is deprecated as new domains are minted on UNS which supports various domain endings besides `.crypto`.

 **Custody**: A service where a third party (like a brokerage) holds an asset on behalf of a client.

 ### D

-**DApp (Decentralized Application)**: An application built on open-source code that lives on the blockchain.
-Dapps exist independent of centralized groups or figures and often incentivize users to maintain them through rewarded tokens.
+**Decentralized Application (DApp)**: Also known as Decentralized Website (D-Website), is an application or website built on open-source code that lives on the blockchain.
+DApps exist independent of centralized groups or figures and often incentivize users to maintain them through rewarded tokens.

 **Decentralized**: A system operated by a distributed, peer-to-peer network instead of a central authority figure.

-**DNS (Domain Naming Service)**: The hierarchical and decentralized naming system used to identify computers, services, and other resources reachable through the Internet or other Internet Protocol networks.
+**Domain Naming Service (DNS)**: The hierarchical and decentralized naming system used to identify computers, services, and other resources reachable through the Internet or other Internet Protocol networks.

 **Domain Endings**: Also known as TLD or domain extension, is the last segment of a domain name or the part that follows immediately after the `dot` symbol, i.e., `.crypto`, `.nft`, `.x`.

 ### E

-**EIP (Ethereum Improvement Proposal)**: The standard format for presenting a new feature or process to the Ethereum community.
+**Ethereum Improvement Proposal (EIP)**: The standard format for presenting a new feature or process to the Ethereum community.

-**ERC (Ethereum Request for Comments)**: The standard smart contract outline on which Ethereum-based smart contracts are built.
+**Ethereum Request for Comments (ERC)**: The standard smart contract outline on which Ethereum-based smart contracts are built.

 **ERC-20**: The Ethereum token standard, providing a standardized smart contract structure for fungible tokens.